top of page

 Despite these challenges, HSPs use a variety of techniques to regulate their sensitivity:

-• Setting boundaries and reflecting to manage emotional contagion
+Setting boundaries and rational thinking to manage emotional contagion

 Acceptance and Well-Being